daramaneckaa/daramaneckaa/README.md

 |Step Details|Expected Results| Pass/Failed |
 |-------------|------------|---------|
-1	Enter email on the "Mail" fiel	|	The email is displayed on the "Mail" fiedl	|	Pass 2	Enter number on th "Number" field	|	The number is displayed on the "Number" field	|	Pass 3	Enter name on the "Name" field	|	The name is displayed on the "Name" field	|	Pass 4	Press "Enter" bottom	|	The code is sended to the specified phone number.
-The field  for entering the code is showned to the user	|	Pass
+1	Enter email in the "Mail" field	|	The email is displayed in the "Mail" field	|	Pass 2	Enter a number in the "Number" field	|	The number is displayed in the "Number" field	|	Pass 3	Enter name in the "Name" field	|	The name is displayed on the "Name" field	|	Pass 4	Press "Enter" bottom	|	The code is sent to the specified phone number.
+The field  for entering the code is shown to the user	|	Pass
 5	Enter the correct code |		The user isn`t registered on the web side|		Pass

 ---

-**Test Case ID4.Checking registration when entering an incorrect mail format**
+**Test Case ID4.Checking registration when entering an incorrect email format**

-Test Case Description		Test the Login Functionality in web side

 |Tester's Name |		Manetska Daria|
 |------------|-------------|